 The Advanced Certificate in Oncology Social Work Practice is led by a team of nationally recognized oncology social workers and allied health and mental health professionals with expertise in cancer research, training, and practice.
 Each module will be led by a renowned leader who will bring their experience and knowledge to the program.
-A complete list of program instructors will be available in late Spring 2018.
+A complete list of program instructors will be available in fall 2019.

 Allison Werner-Lin, Assistant Professor at the School of Social Policy and Practice

 Dr. Werner-Lin’s research addresses the intersection of genomic discovery and family life.
 She seeks to broaden social work’s guiding ‘person-in-environment’ framework to include genetic variation as a core feature of assessment, one in constant interaction with developmental, sociocultural, and environmental contexts.
 Presently, Dr. Werner-Lin’s work addressed the ethical, legal, and social implications (ELSI) of emerging genomic technologies in reproductive, pediatric, adolescent, and young adult populations with inherited cancer predisposition syndromes.